-This is the English translation of the revised version of the official AEOI Guidelines, which took effect on 8th January 2021.
-The text was translated by the Swiss Association of Trust Companies (SATC) and is based on the translated version prepared in Our thanks go to Stephanie Jarrett, Philippe de Salis (Stonehage Fleming), Charlie Willcox (Helm Advisors) and Konrad Häuptli (Kendris) for their time and effort invested in this translation, which also benefitted from the input of external fiduciary and insurance experts.
-The translation has highlighted a number of smaller points within the Guidelines that have bee brought to the attention of the Swiss Federal Tax Administration for their consideration
+This is the English translation of the revised version of the official AEOI Cuidelines, which took effect on 8th January 2021.
+The text was translated by the Swiss Association of Trust Companies (SATC) and is based on the translated version prepared in complemention with learn 8 Charlenging

+Dur thanks go to Stephanie Jarrett, Philippe de Salis (Stonehage Fleming), Charlie Willcox (Helm Advisors) and Konrad Häuptli (Kendris) for their lime and effort invested in this translation, which also benefitted from the input of external fiduciary and insurance experts.

+The translation has highlighted a number of smaller points within the Guidelines that have been brought to the attention of the Swiss Federal Tax Administration for their consideration.

-Inis translation has not been approved by the Swiss Federal Tax Administration and is thus not to be considered an official text.
+Swiss Federal Tax Administration and is thus not to be considered an official text.
 The official binding versions can be found on the homepage of the Swiss Federal Tax Administration in the three Swiss official languages.